The holomorphic couch theorem: Slit mappings are almost rigid

+Thus the evaluation map is injective.
+Since $\emb(X,Y,h)$ contains a slit mapping, $h$ is non-trivial and non-parabolic by Remark \ref{token}.
+It follows that $\emb(X,Y,h)$ is compact by Lemma \ref{lem:compactness}.
+Any injective continuous map from a compact space to a Hausdorff space is a homeomorphism onto its image.
+Let $V(x)$ be the image of evaluation map at $x\in X$.
+If $Y$ is a torus, then $V(x)=Y$ since $\aut_0(Y)$ acts on $\emb(X,Y,h)$ by composition on the left and acts transitively on $Y$.

-Since the space $\emb(X,Y,h)$ is compact, its image $V(x)$ by the evaluation map is compact.
-Moreover $V(x)$ is path-connected and contained in a regular horizontal trajectory by Theorem \ref{thm:isotopythruslits}.
-Thus $V(x)$ is either a closed trajectory, a segment, or a point. \end{proof}
+Suppose that $Y$ is not a torus.
+Then $V(x)$ is path-connected and is contained in a regular horizontal trajectory by Theorem \ref{thm:isotopythruslits}.
+As $V(x)$ is compact, it is either a closed trajectory, a geodesic segment, or a point.
+If $h$ is cyclic, then the image of any $f \in \emb(X,Y,h)$ is contained in some annulus $A \subset Y$.
+Since $f$ can be post-composed with rotations of $A$, the set $V(x)$ contains a circle, hence is equal to a circle.

+Conversely, if $V(x)$ is a horizontal circle then its free homotopy class in $Y$ does not depend on $x\in X$ since $X$ is path-connected and $V(x)$ depends continuously on $x$.
+Therefore $\bigcup_{x\in X} V(x)$ is contained in a horizontal cylinder $A\subset Y$, which means that $f(X) \subset A$ for every $f \in \emb(X,Y,h)$ so that $h$ is cyclic.
+This shows that if $h$ is generic (so that $Y$ is not a torus), then $V(x)$ is either a segment or a point. \end{proof}

+As pointed out in the introduction, if $\emb(X,Y,h)$ contains a slit mapping then the conclusions of Theorem \ref{thm:defret} follow immediately from Theorem \ref{thm:AlmostRigidity}.
+In that case $h$ is necessarily non-trivial.
+If $Y$ is a torus then $\emb(X,Y,h)$ is homeomorphic to a torus, hence homotopy equivalent to one.
+If $Y$ is not a torus and $h$ is cyclic, then $\emb(X,Y,h)$ is homeomorphic to a circle.
+If $h$ is generic, then $\emb(X,Y,h)$ is homeomorphic to a point or a compact interval, hence contractible.